You’ve heard all the reasons why Instagram is a great tool for small businesses. Maybe you’ve even signed up for Instagram for personal use.

 7. Setting up your location

-When you click, Name this Location you will see a list of previously used locations in your general area.
+When you click, Add Location you will see a list of previously used locations in your general area.

 If you have a brick and mortar location, you may see that someone has already named your location.
 If your store, restaurant, or office hasn’t been named, you can name it yourself.